Fishing With Spices: What Are The Best Spices To Attract & Catch Fish?

 This is a medicinal spice that carp love with its inherent spicy back note, and it makes a really good additive to boilies and pastes.
 It can be blended with rock salt 80:20 ratio and added to your particles for a different twist.

-Black Pepper has been used for a long time in manufacturing fishing baits, with piperine being the main active ingredient.
-Black pepper oil has a spicy hint to it and is used as a taste enhancer and digestive aid.
+Black pepper has been used for a long time in manufacturing fishing baits, with piperine being the main active ingredient.
+Black pepper oil has a spicy hint and is a taste enhancer and digestive aid.

-Only a small amount should be added, don’t overdo using black pepper!
+Only a small amount should be added; don’t overdo it using black pepper!

 Fishing With Cumin